ClaudiaYasar/Computational-Thinking-Tools/README.md

 This repository contains the curriculum materials used for the Intelligent Control Systems course YTU Department of Control and Automation Engineering.
 # Computational-Thinking-Tools
 Welcome to 'Computational Thinking Tools.'
 Explore system modeling with Simulink, the Live Editor, and virtual labs.
-Discover MATLAB and Simulink's diverse applications in this formal introduction to computational thinking
+Discover MATLAB and Simulink's diverse applications in this formal introduction to computational thinking.

 ![image](https://github.com/ClaudiaYasar/Computational-Thinking-Tools/assets/132692602/bceeade7-5df3-460c-8c22-8c57ebe36f8f)

 # Acknowledgements